 Enhanced Overhead Inspections and Remediation

 Southern California Edison’s ongoing commitment to safety and supporting California’s fight against wildfires remains our top priority.
 In early February, the company filed its 2019 Wildfire Mitigation Plan with the California Public Utilities Commission.
 The plan further reduces the risk of fire ignitions caused by utility infrastructure.

-Additional information on the inspection program:
+Information on SCE's inspection program:

 - Inspections of our infrastructure, particularly in “High Fire Risk Areas,” have been an ongoing part of regular operations for SCE for many years and are just one part of SCE’s broader wildfire prevention and mitigation program.